 The California State Controller’s Office (SCO) estimates that only 2% of California businesses properly report unclaimed property each year.
 The state has increased its focus on improving holder compliance among California taxpayers, thus California businesses should expect to see increased audit activity and/or additional inquiries from the SCO.

 Targeting Companies for Audit

-Effective for corporate income tax returns due in 2022, the Franchise Tax Board (FTB) will begin asking unclaimed property-related questions on certain business entity tax returns, including:
+Effective for corporate income tax returns due in 2022, the Franchise Tax Board (FTB) began asking unclaimed property-related questions on certain business entity tax returns, including:

 Be Prepared!
 Review our California unclaimed property checklist.

 Fill out the form below to download the California unclaimed property checklist.